Acoolhu/hawtdawg-all-ears/FAQ.md

 Showcase your best self-whether that means a fresh-from-the-groomer glamour shot or an action shot from your last game of getch.

+## Where do I list my favorite treats?

+Open the Hawt Dawg app and click on "Edit Profile."

+Scroll down to the section called "Passions" and tell Potential mates and friends all about the treats and toys that make your tail waq.

+When you're done, click "Save Changes" to show the world.